kazunori279/bigquery-fluentd-docker-sample/README.md

 With this setting, the sample query will be executed every one minute.
 Set `0` to the `interval (min)` to disable the periodical execution.

-### Generating a simulated load
+### Simulating load

-- (assuming you are using Mac OS or Linux) Open a local terminal and execute the following command to execute Apache Bench to hit the nginx with high traffic.
+- (assuming you are using Mac OS or Linux) Open a local terminal and execute the following command to execute Apache Bench to hit the nginx server with simulated traffic.
 Replace `YOUR_EXTERNAL_IP` with the external IP of the GCE instance.

 ```
 ab -c 100 -n 1000000 http://YOUR_EXTERNAL_IP/
 ```

 - Open the `BigQuery Dashboard` and select `Dashboard` - `Run All BQ Queries` on the menu.
 You will see a graph `access_log` is drawn on the dashboard.
-This graph will be refreshed every one minute.
+This graph will be refreshed every minute.

 ![access_log graph](images/access_log_graph.png)